archived-shomeya/compass_theme/README.md

 Purpose
 =======

 This theme is designed to be a basic starter theme for use with compass and provides only the most basic styling to enable multi-column layout.
-It is recommended to copy and rename this them as creating sub-theme would not provide many benefits as this theme provides no functionality for a sub-theme to rely on.
+It is recommended to copy and rename this theme as creating sub-theme would not provide many benefits as this theme provides no functionality for a sub-theme to rely on.

 Requirements
 ============